 Explain how the program will accelerate your career growth, and introduce you to new responsibilities.

 Specific examples are important here.
 Visit the employment trends page, and analyze how the alumni have accepted job offers: the industry, functions, roles, location, and companies.
 Find out career paths that are similar to your post-MBA goals.
 If someone has shifted from IT to marketing, learn about her career path.
-If possible, contact the alumni, and learn how the program enabled them to switch careers.
+If possible, contact the alumni and learn how the program enabled them to switch careers.
+Ask them about:

-a) The course and activities that helped them with skill development.
+a) The courses and activities that helped them

 b) Diversity in Class Experience and how it helped with the learning experience